KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 within a given universe.

 Its uniqueness is maintained
-across the multiversal field —
+across fields of expression —
 not as repetition,
-but as **singular presence.**
+but as **singular presence**.

-What may return
+What may recur
 is not identity,
 but impression.